feichtingerm/rdmlifesciunivie/rdm_lifesciences_liascript-course_v1.md

 * Are you the legal rights holder for the data?
 * Are there any ethical, legal, contractual, or intellectual property restrictions you need to consider?
-* Are there funder or institutional requirements concerning that you are required to follow?
+* Are there funder or institutional requirements that you are required to follow?
 * Consider what license you should use for your data based on your needs (more about this later).^1^

 A little later in the course we will talk more about your data sharing and archiving options and how to select licenses for your data.
 If you have lots of questions, don’t worry.
 That’s completely normal.